Atlanta is a wonderful piece of experimental television – and one of the most creative comedy series in years.

 There’s an entire episode devoted to a talk show format, which serves as an exploration of ‘black media’ and a critique of the kind of advertising specifically targeted towards black people.
 At one point, the show’s protagonist, Earn, finds himself behind bars, offering an opportunity to touch on things like police brutality and transphobia within the black community.
 Earn’s best friend, Van (portrayed magnificently by Zazie Beetz) takes centre stage for an episode – taking her from a peripheral character to one of the show’s greatest successes.
 This kind of storytelling diversity keeps things fresh, yet never undermines Atlanta‘s core message.
 It is, at heart, a minimalistic, inventive comedy about young black people trying to find their place in modern American society.

 The show relies heavily on its four-man-strong ensemble, and each performer rises up to the plate.
 Brian Tyree Henry does a great job adding an endearing incompetence to an otherwise unlikeable wannabe star in Paper Boi.
 Keith Stanfield is oddly captivating as the perennially spaced-out Darius.
-The aforementioned Beetz does a wonderful job infusing the show with a little heart as well as humour, while Glover is as affable as ever as the hapless and hard-working Earn.
-He blends the cool confidence of Gambino with the adorable goofiness of Troy Barnes to create what is arguably his most relatable character to date.
+Beetz does a wonderful job infusing the show with a little heart as well as humour, while Glover is as affable as ever as the hapless and hard-working Earn.
+He blends the cool confidence of Gambino with the adorable goofiness of Troy Barnes to create what is arguably his most relatable and authentic character to date.

 I read somewhere that Glover & co. approached Atlanta‘s freshman season as if it was its only season.
 They wanted people to look back and appreciate it as a cult classic in the event of its likely cancellation.
 I feel that’s what helped elevate the show from surreal sit-com status to a legitimate hive of creativity.
 Hopefully they’ve got more ideas in reserve, because Atlanta looks set to be a success for years and years to come.